For almost 100 years we have been training the journalists and media professionals of tomorrow…

 - the roles, effects, and impacts of mass communications in society

-The school offers a Bachelor of Arts degree in seven majors:
+The school offers a Bachelor of Arts degree in three majors that house eight emphases: